Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 You identify yourself to the Skyway Infrastructure with your unique "API key" that you can create in our [Developer Console](https://developer.temasys.com.sg) or via our REST API.
 Every API key creates a new "realm" in which your rooms can exist.
 Every API key will only work on your specified [CORS domain name](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 If you want to have a different website or app access the same realm and therefor the same rooms, you are also able to create "alias keys" that extend the scope of the realm to other domains or simply isolate your apps various flavors for logging and reporting purposes.

-### Performance
+### Compatibility and Performance

+Only Google Chrome and Mozilla Firefox support the technology natively in their current versions.
+We thought that wasn't good enough and therefor created plugins for Mac and Windows to upgrade Safari and Internet Explorer to support the current WebRTC standard as well.
+[They're available for free download here.](https://www.google.com.sg/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CBsQFjAA&url=https%3A%2F%2Ftemasys.atlassian.net%2Fwiki%2Fdisplay%2FTWPP%2FWebRTC%2BPlugins&ei=S3LsU6HHHtbj8AXCtYLoCg&usg=AFQjCNGXt5FJ1mNT2bS91Sq00ReyUoXUKQ&sig2=rmls5vwC3S2rM5SzlkcaDQ&bvm=bv.73231344,d.dGc)

 It's still early days for WebRTC, but assuming a modern multi-core processor and broadband internet connection you can reasonably expect to achieve 8-10 peers in an audio/video conference on a modern laptop or desktop PC.

-Chrome for Android supports WebRTC as well, but however due to the less powerful CPUs found in the many mobile devices an expectation of four peers is more likely with more possible on latest devices with hardware VP8 acceleration.
-To see it in action, try it out yourself in with our tech-demo at [http://getaroom.io](http://getaroom.io) on your Android smart-phone or tablet in a WebRTC enabled browser such as Chrome.
+Chrome for Android supports WebRTC as well, but however due to the less powerful CPUs found in the many mobile devices an expectation of three peers is more likely with more possible on latest devices with hardware VP8 acceleration.
+Users on iOS and other mobile OS will still have to wait a bit longer for support.

+To see it in action, try it out yourself in with our tech-demo at [http://getaroom.io](http://getaroom.io) on your Android smart-phone or tablet in a WebRTC enabled browser.